riven314/alexlauwh314/_posts/2022-06-12-WhenInheritance.md

             f.close()
 ```

-### **Example: `Callback` and `FetchPredsCallback`**
+### **✨ Example: `Callback` and `FetchPredsCallback`**

-This example is extracted from [fastai](https://github.com/fastai/fastai) library, a high level Deep Learning framework built on top of [PyTorch](https://pytorch.org/).
+Another example is extracted from [fastai](https://github.com/fastai/fastai) library, a high level Deep Learning framework built on top of [PyTorch](https://pytorch.org/).

-It introduces an interesting concept called Callback — an interface for user to flexibly intercept any phrase in a training loop and then inject customized procedures.
-It provide a list of phrases where you can intercept, each is associated to an event variable.
-For example, event `before_epoch` is called at the beginning of training epoch, event `after_loss` is called after the loss has been computed.
+It has an interesting concept called Callback — an interface for user to flexibly intercept any phrase in a training loop and then inject customized procedures.
+It provide a list of phrases where you can intercept.
+For example, you can intercept at the beginning of training loop, or you can intercept the end of loss computation.
 You can read [this documentation](https://docs.fast.ai/callback.core.html) to learn more about it.

-As the name suggests, `Callback` class (from this [module](https://github.com/fastai/fastai/blob/master/fastai/callback/core.py#L48)) is responsible for it.
-How does it exemplify an inheritance pattern?
+As the name suggests, `Callback` class (from this [module](https://github.com/fastai/fastai/blob/master/fastai/callback/core.py#L48)) is responsible for such callback interface.

 Notice a short excerpt of its implementation.
 Pay attention to the middle:

 ```python
 class Callback(Stateful,GetAttr):